Basic Usage of Process Management

 Screenshot: "Status After Action Taken" You have successfully set up the first portion of the workflow, from the first status to the next one (from "Before Applying" to "Apply").

-Screenshot: Example setting
+Screenshot: Example settings

-Screenshot: Example setting
+Screenshot: Example settings

 • Status before taking action:

-Select "Applying."
+Select "Applying".

 • Assignee List: